Friday, November 29, 2019

 Billy thought for a moment.
 "I just realized that Emil was keeping me away from the house!" he said.

 "I really did want to see everything," Emil pointed out.
-"It was fun, and we don't need a map to know where to find home."
+"It was fun, and now I don't need a map to know where to find home."

 "Yes," Billy agreed.
 "We know where everything is that's important to us."